 How To Use Dollar ($) Sign In Excel

 You may have noticed the $ sign in Excel, this is all to do with Absolute and Relative references.
 Do you have any idea what does dollar sign means in excel?
 Using dollar sign in excel can change the referencing in the formula.

 Excel’s default is to use relative reference when using formulas.
-That means that when a formula is copied and pasted into another cell the formula will change its reference points by the exact number of columns and rows that you moved the formula.
+It means when a formula is copied and pasted into another cell, the formula will change its reference points by the exact number of columns and rows to that you moved the formula.

-We achieve this by including or omitting the dollar sign.
+We achieve this by including or omitting the dollar sign in Excel.

-Demonstrated below in the left worksheet we entered the formula B1*A2 and in the right worksheet we copied that formula down into C3 but Excel changed the formula to B2*A3 (One row down the column, just like we moved the formula)
+As demonstrated below in the left worksheet we entered the formula B1*A2 and in the right worksheet we copied that formula down into C3 but Excel changed the formula to B2*A3 (One row down the column, just like we moved the formula).

 How do we stop this change from occurring?
-Using absolute reference and learning where to insert a dollar sign ($) we can tell Excel exactly what elements of the formula we want to stay the same as we move from cell to cell.
+Well, using absolute reference and learning where to insert Excel dollar sign before or after ($), we can tell Excel exactly what elements of the formula we want to stay the same as we move from cell to cell.